clarkadisney/clarkadisney.github.io/_posts/2021-03-22-mycorrhizae-quicktake.md

 Why did FBN seemingly drop myco?

-Is bacteria better able to wisthand tilling and use in traditional industrialized agriculture?
+Is bacillus bacteria better able to wisthand tilling and use in traditional industrialized agriculture?

-Is Leonardite a good carbon sink / circular economy product?
+Is Leonardite a good carbon sink / circular economy product compared to Myco?

 Stay tuned!